 Some available melasma treatments offered by Dr. Sikorski are:

-Hydroquinone: As the first step in your melasma treatment, Dr. Sikorski may choose to use hydroquinone to address your melasma.
+• Hydroquinone: As the first step in your melasma treatment, Dr. Sikorski may choose to use hydroquinone to address your melasma.
 It is applied to the affected area and lightens the skin.
 It comes in a cream, lotion, gel, or liquid and is sometimes available without a prescription.
 This medication is a good place to start with your melasma treatment when dealing with mild conditions.
+Cysteamine cream, Vitamin C, and basement membrane creams are helpful.

 If your melasma is very dark and covers a large part of your face, Dr. Sikorski may recommend a dermatological procedure as a melasma treatment option.
 Some procedures that have proven to be effective in correcting melasma include:

-Chemical Peel: a technique that removes the outermost layers of skin and is used to improve and smooth the texture of the skin.
+• Chemical Peel: a technique that removes the outermost layers of skin and is used to improve and smooth the texture of the skin.
+Salicylic acid, glycolic peels, and Jessner peels can be helpful.

-Laser Treatments: while laser treatments will speed up the removal of melasma, they will not cure the skin condition, meaning it could come back after your melasma treatment.
+• 1927 Thulium and Pico Laser Treatments: while laser treatments will speed up the removal of melasma, they will not cure the skin condition, meaning it cancome back with sun exposure and blue light exposure t.
+That is why it is important to use an antioxidant and sunscreen every day, whether in the sun or not.
 Laser treatments should be considered a third-line approach when treating melasma.